nowittynamesleft/NetQuilt/data/string/README.md

-This folder contains scripts that handle fetching data from string and running blastp in order to preprocess the data for dimensionality reduction and classification steps that are handled in the scripts/model_scripts folder.
+This folder contains scripts that handle fetching data from string and running blastp in order to preprocess the data for classification that is handled in the scripts/model_scripts folder.

-In order to create the random walk with restarts profiles the off diagonal block matrices (the interspecies connections based on blast e-values) to create the input S matrix to the autoencoder, run:
+In order to create the off diagonal IsoRank matrices (with the interspecies connections based on blast e-values) to create the input S matrix to the autoencoder, run:

 python pipeline.py {taxonomy ids delimited by commas} {alpha}